 Unlike painkillers that only hide the pain, acupuncture supports your body’s natural healing from the inside out.
 It doesn’t just block the pain—it helps fix what’s causing the pain.

-This is why acupuncture is great for both short-term relief and long-term recovery, especially for conditions like osteoarthritis, tendonitis, runner’s knee, or old sports injuries.
+This makes acupuncture effective for both short-term relief and long-term recovery, especially for chronic conditions like osteoarthritis, tendonitis, runner’s knee, and old sports injuries.

 Why Choose Acupuncture Instead of Medicine or Surgery?

-• Natural and Safe: No drugs.
-No harmful side effects.
-Just your body healing itself with a little help.
+Natural and Safe: No drugs, no harmful side effects—just your body healing itself with a little help from a trusted medical approach.

-• Personalized for You: At G&NG TCM, we don’t give one-size-fits-all treatments.
-We create a plan just for you—based on your pain, health, and lifestyle.
+Personalized for You: At G&G TCM, we don’t give one-size-fits-all treatments.
+We create a plan just for you—based on your symptoms, pain level, and lifestyle.

-• Backed by Experience: Our acupuncturists are licensed professionals with years of hands-on experience.
-We’ve treated all kinds of knee pain—from runners with overuse injuries to seniors with arthritis.
+Backed by Experience: Our practitioners are licensed professionals with years of hands-on experience.
+Our center has treated all kinds of knee pain—from athletes to seniors.

 What to Expect During Treatment